jomjol/neural-network-analog-needle-readout/Train-CNN_Analog-Needle-Readout/README.md

 ## Software Environment
 The training is done using Keras in a python environment.
 For training purpuses the code is documented in Jupyter notebooks.
 The environment is setup using Ananconda with Python 3.7.

+A step-by-step instruction for setting up an environemnt in Windows can be found here: [Training-Setup-Windows](Training-Setup-Windows)

 ## Basic Problem of ambiguous input to output mapping

 A very basic problem in this kind of data evaluation is the periodic nature of an analog counter.
 The images of a counter pointing to an value of 9.9 is very similar to a picture pointing to 0.0.